-CPM filed an action against the State of California and more than 100 separate defendants on behalf of scores of individuals killed or injured in a severe dust storm on I-5 over the Thanksgiving weekend in 1991.
+CPM filed an action against the State of California and over 100 separate defendants on behalf of scores of individuals killed or injured in a severe dust storm on I-5 over the 1991 Thanksgiving weekend.

 - Family Sues Carnival and Princess Cruises for Intentionally Hiding Knowledge of COVID-19 Before the Cruise Ship Left Port05.27.2020

 - ABC 7 News, 08.09.2016

 - San Francisco Chronicle, 05.27.2016

 - ABC News, 05.27.2016